The Streby Lab

 Potential in scientific research knows no race, age, sex, gender, or place of origin

-Anyone who forces you to choose between being liked or being respected isn't worth liking or respecting
+Anyone who forces you to choose between being liked or being respected isn't worth your effort toward either

 “I don’t know” are underused words